cppitems/cppitems/items/019/item.md

   void test() override;
 };
 ```
-The call of a virtual function then uses the `vptr` to access the function table and the calls the desired function (at a fixed offset) by following the pointer stored in the table.
-Function inlining is not possible for virtual function calls.
+The call of a virtual function then uses the `vptr` to access the virtual function table and the calls the desired function by using the function pointer stored at a fixed offset in the table.

+Note: Compared to the invokation of a non-virtual function this introduces a run time overhead.
+Also inlining is not possible for virtual function calls.

 > Is the `override` keyword actually required?
+> - no, it is "just" to help to avoid mistakes, i.e., if a derisred override does not match (due to a mistake in the signature) a virtual function
+> - as the `override` keyword is optional, a virtual destructor does not have to be explicitly overridden: the implicit default destructor will override.

 ## Abstract classes
 In the above we defined members of the base class as virtual and overloaded them higher in the hierarchy.